m-thalmann/treejs/README.md

 ## Installation

-1. Download the .zip-File and put it in your project-folder.
+1. Download the .zip-File of the release and extract it into your project-folder.

 2. Add this script-tag to the head of the file